ugneokmanaite/Python_Database_Connections/README.md

 `pyodbc`
 Just a python library which helps you to connect to database

-why are we installing it?
+- Why are we installing it?
 It helps us showcase data in the console which in real time we would display on the front end

 Open Database Connectivity(ODBC)
 - Interface by Microsoft application which allows applications to access data in database management systems using SQL as a standard for accessing the data